 IGSHPA – Down to Earth Energy– The International Ground Source Heat Pump Association promotes the use of ground source heat pump technology by providing training with an IGSHPA accredited trainer and administering an accreditation/certification exam.

-NABCEP – The North American Board of Certified Energy Practitioners – NABCEP is a non-profit, voluntary professional credentialing organization that certifies experienced practitioners in the fields of photovoltaic, solar heating, and small wind energy.
-NABCEP’s PV Installer Certification is accredited by ANSI to ISO standard 17024.
+NABCEP – The North American Board of Certified Energy Practitioners – NABCEP is a non-profit, voluntary professional credentialing organization that certifies experienced practitioners in the fields of photovoltaics and solar heating.
+NABCEP’s PV Installation Certification is accredited by ANSI to ISO standard 17024.

 NATE – North American Technician Excellence – Non-profit certification program for technicians in the heating, ventilation, air-conditioning, and refrigeration (HVAC/R) industry.